adamborowski/react-arch-demo/README.md

     - I wanted to present the clean and simple architecture,
     - it requires that we have an abstract "client" interface that is promise-based

 ## What's not included

 - Pagination is not implemented, it loads first 50 records.
   - my existing virtual scroll with data fetching [example](https://adamborowski.github.io/imdb-hooks) (search for "spider" and scroll) with [source](https://github.com/adamborowski/imdb-hooks/tree/master/src/aspects/list)
 - Not doing browser checking, prepared for newest Google Chrome
 - Routing - would use react-router but this time it would be small ROI for one page
+- also didn't integrate with popular solutions like depcheck or syncpack or snyk

 Project generated using [Create React App](https://create-react-app.dev/),